 - Activism – Speaking out for a cause you believe in (or think you should believe in).

 If I sat and thought for some time, I could come up with more examples.
 I’m sure you could add to the list, too!
 Feel free in the comment section below.

 With the advent of the internet and social media, we ALL have a pedestal and a bullhorn.
 Any of us can put our thoughts and opinions out the the entire world.
 Any of us can gain Significance with a few taps of the keyboard and a click.
+In a flash, we can become “activists.”
 The aphorism about a butterfly beating its wings in Brazil having an effect around the world is all the more true with web-based social media.

 When something happens, we all know about it before it hits the evening news on TV.
 Certainly we all have our own opinions about what happened, why it happened, and what SHOULD happen next.
 Today’s culture seems to be quick to claim “offense.”
 We are very quick to judge, because we all “saw the video.”
 But, we often do so without ANY basis in facts…. without knowing the ENTIRE context of the incident or situation.
+Most of these videos are but a vignette of a much larger unknown scenario.
 It seems that our society has adopted the phone camera as “instant justice.”
 Arguably, the majority of the time, the knee-jerk conventional wisdom has been WRONG… oh, so wrong.

 “I turn on the tube and what do I see.
 A whole lotta people cryin’ ‘Don’t blame me.’
 They point their crooked little fingers at everybody else.” – The Eagles